-This course will consist of several different types of learning activities including Lectures (supported by PowerPoint presentations), Readings, Reflective Writing activities (including Field Work Experience Observations, and Reflections), Discussions, In-class Group Work and Activities, Videos and Films, Student Presentations, a Midterm Project, and a Final Examination.
+This course will consist of several different types of learning activities including lectures (supported by PowerPoint presentations), Readings, reflective writing activities (discussions, in-class group work and activities, videos, and student presentations).

 Turn-Around Time

 The instructor strives to have assignments, written papers and quizzes graded and returned to the students within one week after the due date.
 E-mail and phone messages will be returned within two days, Monday through Friday.